Researcher NLP · ML · AI engineering Champaign, IL

 Currently

-A paper on transformer-based models of reading behaviour, plus speech analysis at UChicago's ChatterLab.
+Working on Multiparty speech analysis at UChicago's ChatterLab.